gfunction/muro/README.md

 ### How to use?

-Binding callback functions and begining to interpret configuration file written in Muro by using Muro-binding library.
+Binding callback functions and interpreting configuration file written in Muro by using Muro-binding library.
 See examples for more usage.

 ### What does this name mean?